Navene Koperweis

 Navene Koperweis (born May 31, 1985) is an American drummer, best known as the former drummer of Animosity, Hoods and Animals as Leaders.
 He currently plays for Entheos, and serves as session drummer for Job for a Cowboy and also Machine Head.

 Koperweis started drumming when he was eleven years old.
 He has played for The Faceless, and runs his technical death metal project, Fleshwrought, where he plays all instruments.
-He is also a dubstep/electronica producer, and is currently working on his debut electronic album.
+He is also a dubstep/electronica producer, and has released an electronic EP, Human Design, under the name Navene K.

 His influences include Tim Alexander, Joey Jordison, Kevin Talley, John Longstreth, Terry Bozzio, Skrillex, Noisia, and Deadmau5.